How to Draught-Proof your Home and Drive Down Energy Bills

 6. Cover up all evaporative cooler vents during the winter heating period.
 Open vents act like chimneys during winter, and suck the warm air from the house.
 Sealing up an unused fireplace as this makes a room harder to keep cool in summer and suck warm air out of a room in winter when they are not in use.

 7. Improve the insulation coverage of your home.
-Check the coverage of the insulation in your ceiling space and make sure any gaps are covered.
+Check the coverage of the insulation in your ceiling space and make sure any gaps are covered and that it is fully abutting the plasterboard.
 Redistribute evenly and top up as necessary.
 Use expandable foam (in a can) to seal hard to reach areas:

 - Make sure the manhole is adequately insulated and forms a good air seal when closed: